Boston Pedestrian Injury Lawyer

 Living in a pedestrian-friendly city like Boston is great if you want to walk to work, shop, or enjoy a night on the town.
 But the city is also full of non-foot traffic that can pose a threat to pedestrians.
 Unfortunately, not all of these drivers are following traffic laws and granting the right-of-way to pedestrians.

 If you have been a victim of a vehicle collision in Boston, you need to know your rights.
-At DiBella Law Offices, P.C., our personal injury attorneys have been representing victims just like yourself for over a decade.
+At DiBella Law Offices, P.C., our personal injury attorneys have been representing victims just like yourself for nearly two decades.
 Call (617) 870-0907 to schedule a free consultation and understand how to seek compensation for your injuries.

 Causes of Pedestrian Accidents in Boston